-The societal costs or the burden of illness due to different diseases provide information about the magnitude of the problem in a society but say little about the cost-effectiveness of different methods.
-Consequently such studies cannot be used to decide how resources should be distributed in health and social care [7, 8].
+The societal costs or the burden of illness due to different diseases or social problems provide information about the magnitude of the problem in a society but say little about the cost-effectiveness of different methods to alleviate the problems.
+Consequently, such studies cannot be used for making decisions on how to distribute resources in health and social care [8,9].

-Health economic evaluation
+Health economic evaluations